ccroy/socket.io-tcp-proxy/README.md

 ## Command line interface

-Start the program from the cli as `bin/socket.io-tcp-proxy`.
+Start the program from the cli as **sitp**.
 It accepts the following arguments:

 - `-port <port number>`: Sets the port that the WebSocket will connect to.